PCC Election 2026

 Trevor Holden, Managing Director of Broadland and South Norfolk Councils, has been designated the Police Area Returning Officer (PARO) for Norfolk for the PCC Elections.
 Broadland Council is the PARO authority.
 Further information for voters will be published on the Broadland Council website as it becomes available.

-For information on who is standing in this area, go to the Choose My PCC website.
-Information will be updated as details of the candidates are known.
+For information on who is standing in Norfolk, go to the Choose My PCC website for information on candidates.

 You can also find out more from the Association of Police and Crime Commissioners (APCC).